 Coaches have to complete the safeguarding 1 course in person (on-line is not sufficient).

-Only coaches who have completed Safeguarding 1 and sent a copy into Irish Squash are listed below.
+Only coaches who have completed Safeguarding 1, are Vetted and sent a copy into Irish Squash are listed below.

 Coaching is a very rewarding and satisfying job.
 In order to grow Squash in Ireland we need to increase the number of qualified coaches throughout Ireland and to help with the continued development of existing coaches.
 Irish Squash together with Coaching Ireland are working on a new Syllabus of coaching programmes to certify new Squash Coaches.
 Please contact the office for a list of upcoming dates.